jpegzilla/bdo-alchemy-profits/readme.md

 work in progress.

 I'm trying to package this up into an executable, but it's making me regret even writing this in javascript.
 HELP.
 I have tried `pkg`, `nexe`, `babel` + `ncc` + `pkg`, `warp`, `babel` + `nexe`, and a few other things I can't even remember.
 I have no clue what to do.

+todo:

+-   [ ] cache ingredient prices
+-   [ ] add option to search for all possible alchemy consumables